Flat endomorphisms for mod $p$ equivariant quantum connections from quantum Steenrod operations: Background and Results

 \subsection{Acknowledgements}

 We would like to thank Paul Seidel for his support and encouragement throughout the gestation of this project.
 We also thank Davesh Maulik for pointing out the inspiring work of Schechtman--Varchenko \cite{SV19}; Zihong Chen and Nick Wilkins for many insightful discussions regarding quantum Steenrod operations; Alexander Varchenko for explaining his series of work on the mod $p$ and $p$-adic solutions; Shaoyun Bai and Dan Pomerleano for helpful discussions at different stages of this project.
+Finally, we thank the anonymous referee for useful comments which greatly improved the exposition.

 This work was partially supported by MIT Landis fellowship, by the National Science Foundation through grant DMS-1904997, and by the Simons Foundation through grants 6552299 (the Simons Collaboration on Homological Mirror Symmetry) and 256290 (Simons Investigator).